The ideal intersection property for essential groupoid C*-algebras: Introduction

-The first two main results of this article completely solve the problem of characterising the simplicity of reduced groupoid \Cstar-algebras of {\'e}tale Hausdorff groupoids, and the simplicity of essential groupoid \Cstar-algebras of $\sigma$-compact {\'e}tale groupoids. \begin{introtheorem}[See Theorems~\ref{thm:seciso} and~\ref{thm:characterisation-locally-compact-case}] Let $\cG$ be an {\'e}tale groupoid with locally compact Hausdorff space of units.
+The first main result of this article completely solves the problem of characterising the simplicity of reduced groupoid \Cstar-algebras of {\'e}tale Hausdorff groupoids, and the simplicity of essential groupoid \Cstar-algebras of $\sigma$-compact {\'e}tale groupoids. \begin{introtheorem}[See Theorem~\ref{thm:characterisation-confined-subgroups-minimal-case}] Let $\cG$ be an {\'e}tale groupoid with locally compact Hausdorff space of units.
 Assume that $\cG$ is Hausdorff, $\cG$ is $\sigma$-compact or $\cG$ has a compact space of units.
 Then the essential groupoid \Cstar-algebra $\Cstaress(\cG)$ is simple if and only if $\cG$ is minimal and has no essentially confined amenable sections of isotropy groups. \end{introtheorem} Let us explain the notation we use and put our results into the context of previous work.
-Theorem~\ref{thmintro:characterisation-confined-subgroups-minimal-case} generalises the breakthrough results characterising \Cstar-simple discrete groups \cite{kalantarkennedy2017,breuillardkalantarkennedyozawa14,kennedy15-cstarsimplicity,haagerup15}, and completes a sequence of partial results obtained for dynamical systems \cite{kawabe17, kalantarscarparo2021}, for Hausdorff groupoids with compact space of units \cite{borys2020-thesis, borys2019-boundary} and amenable Hausdorff groupoids \cite{brownclarkfarthingsims2014}.
+Theorem~\ref{thmintro:characterisation-confined-subgroups-minimal-case} generalises the breakthrough results characterising \Cstar-simple discrete groups \cite{kalantarkennedy2017,breuillardkalantarkennedyozawa14,kennedy15-cstarsimplicity,haagerup15}, and completes a sequence of partial results obtained for dynamical systems \cite{kawabe17, kalantarscarparo2021} and special classes of groupoids \cite{fackskandalis1982,renault1991,khoshkamskandalis2002,brownclarkfarthingsims2014,borys2020-thesis,borys2019-boundary,kwasniewskimeyer2019-essential}.
+In particular, Borys had shown that for {\'e}tale Hausdorff groupoids with a compact space of units, the absence of confined amenable sections of isotropy groups is a sufficient condition for simplicity of the reduced groupoid \Cstar-algebra (there is however a gap in Borys' argument, as we explain in Remark~\ref{rem:NotAllStabAmen}).
+Further, Kwa{\'s}niewski-Meyer had shown that for {\'e}tale groupoids with locally compact Hausdorff space of units, which are topologically free -- and thus have no essentially confined amenable sections of isotropy groups -- their essential groupoid \Cstar-algebra is simple.
 The notion of confined sections of isotropy groups emerged from work on group rings \cite{hartleyyalesskij1997} and \Cstar-simple groups \cite{kennedy15-cstarsimplicity} and was subsequently generalised to dynamical systems \cite{kawabe17} and Hausdorff groupoids \cite{borys2019-boundary}.
 In this setting, a section of isotropy groups is confined if, roughly speaking, it cannot be approximately conjugated into the groupoid's unit space.
+The terminology stems from the special case of groups, where a confined subgroup is separated in a strong sense from the trivial subgroup.
 For non-Hausdorff groupoids, it is necessary to consider a more general notion of essential confinedness, taking into account the closure of the unit space.
 Definition~\ref{def:section-isotropy} captures this notion rigorously.